The-Back-Room/The-Back-Room.github.io/docs/apps/yt-music-menu-player.md

 {: .important }
 > {: .opaque }
 > This is an unofficial application and not published or supported by YouTube or Google.
-Intended for personal and educational purposes.
+It is intended for personal and educational purposes.
 I am liable for nothing.

 <div class="card">